-Teff Consumed for Thousands of Years
+Traditional Teff Consumed for Thousands of Years

 According to the Whole Grains Council, teff is thought to have made its debut in the human diet around 4000 B.C. in what is today the country of Ethiopia.
 Ethiopians obtain approximately two-thirds of their dietary protein from teff.
 The ultra tiny grain, smaller even than a chia seed, is what Ethiopia’s famously competitive long distance runners credit for their energy and stamina.

 Despite its tiny size, teff leads all other grains, gluten free or not, in calcium by a wide margin.
-It also has high levels of magnesium, potassium, zinc, copper, manganese, choline, Vitamin B3 (niacin), Vitamin B6, Thiamin, Pantothenic Acid, and Riboflavin.
+This includes nutritious einkorn and millet.

 Teff is high in resistant starch, a special type of dietary fiber only recently getting much attention from the research community.
 Resistant starch benefits blood sugar management, weight control, and overall health of the large intestine.

-Unless you have a special grain mill that can manage teff’s ultra miniscule size, it is best eaten in whole form as a delicious, mild, slightly nutty tasting porridge or added to soups and stews to thicken and add texture.
+Unless you have a special grain mill that can manage teff’s ultra miniscule size, it is best eaten in whole form as a delicious, mild, slightly nutty tasting porridge.
+Alternatively, you can add it to soups or stews to thicken and add texture.